Fillo22/IoT-Monitoring/README.md

 Many systems do not have Prometheus formatted.
 For example a Raspberry Pi running Raspbian does not have a Prometheus metrics endpoint.
 This is where the node exporter comes in.
 The node exporter is an agent.
 It exposes your host’s metrics in the format Prometheus expects.

 ### Node Exporter Setup
-Download the release of node exporter specif for the architecture of your device on [projects releases page](https://github.com/prometheus/node_exporter/releases) on Github.
+Download the release of node exporter specific for the architecture of your device on [projects releases page](https://github.com/prometheus/node_exporter/releases) on Github.

 ```bash
 wget https://github.com/prometheus/node_exporter/releases/download/v1.2.2/node_exporter-1.2.2.linux-amd64.tar.gz